michelp/pgjwt/README.md

     'make install'

-This creates a new extension that can be installed with 'CREATE EXTENSION pgjwt;' To run the tests install pgtap and run 'pg_prove test.sql'.
+This creates a new extension that can be installed with 'CREATE EXTENSION pgjwt;'

+To run the tests install pgtap and run 'pg_prove test/test.sql'.
+Another approach is to use the docker based test runner, but running './test.sh'.
+This will require you have docker installed.

 ## Usage